 - Go to the Harvard University campus map.

-In this map of the Harvard Law School Campus, HLS buildings are indicated in yellow.
+In this map of the Harvard Law School Campus, HLS buildings are indicated in red.
 Other Harvard campus buildings are indicated in blue.

 From the Massachusetts Turnpike (I-90)

 Take the Cambridge/Allston exit (exit 18 from the west, exit 20 from the east).
 Follow the Cambridge signs off the ramp to the traffic lights.
 Stay in the middle lane while crossing the bridge.
 Proceed straight across the bridge onto River Street.
 Stay in the left lane and follow River Street into Central Square, the first major traffic intersection.
 Travel straight across the intersection.
 (Here the street becomes Prospect Street.)
 At the second traffic light, turn left onto Broadway.
 Follow Broadway until you must bear right at the fire station, onto Quincy Street.
 Move into the left lane and turn left at the light onto Cambridge Street.
 Proceed down through the underpass and move into the far right lane which feeds into Massachusetts Avenue.
 The Law School is on the right, approximately one block farther.
 There are parking meters along both sides of the street.

 Take exit 26 for Storrow Drive, using right lane and following signs for Storrow Drive.
 Take left lane exit for Government Center/Kendall Square/3 North and bear right at sign for Kendall Square.
 Proceed across bridge onto Broadway.
 Follow Broadway for two miles until you must bear right at the fire station, onto Quincy Street.
 Move into the left lane and turn left at the light onto Cambridge Street.
 Proceed through the underpass and move into the far right lane which feeds into Massachusetts Avenue.
 The Law School is on the right, approximately one block further.
 There are parking meters along both sides of the street.